lincolntan36/tailscale-qpkg/README.md

 2. Open the Tailscale app and proceed with login.

-##CLI/SSH for configuration and set up
+##CLI/SSH for configuration and set up after instalation of qpkg

 1. Login to your qnap with ssh
 2. Use the command `getcfg SHARE_DEF defVolMP -f /etc/config/def_share.info` to know where you have installed the app.
 (Its output should look like `/share/CE_CACHEDEV1_DATA/` or `/share/CACHEDEV1_DATA/`)
 3. Go to Tailscale package directory: `cd /share/CE_CACHEDEV1_DATA/.qpkg/Tailscale`
 4. Authorize your client: `./tailscale -socket var/run/tailscale/tailscaled.sock up`

+##Notes
 To run any of the cli commands of tailscale you must put the `-socket var/run/tailscale/tailscaled.sock` argument after `./tailscale` otherwise an error will occur
 (e.g. `./tailscale -socket var/run/tailscale/tailscaled.sock status`)